 Topstitching thread is an excellent choice for both construction and the topstitching on the bag.
 If your domestic can handle a thicker thread easily, then go ahead with that, again making sure it is polyester.

 5. The recommended needle is an 80/12 with a Microtex point.
 These are designed to not tear the fibers on coated fabrics.
 Additionally, should you need to remove stitching, you will not be left with large holes and may be able to smooth with your hand or a press cloth and iron to remove any visible holes.

 Leather needles may also be appropriate as they have a wedge point and work well on coated fabrics.

 6. The Sunset Beach Tote has double seams at stress points.
 The boxed corners are sewn at 3/8" seam allowance and again at 1/4".
 This helps spread any stress from weight rather than resting on one seam.
 (We've all seen those pulled stitches in the bottom seams of our bags and want to know how to eliminate them!)
 The center bottom seam is topstitched on either side and the Peltex is topstitched to stay in place.

 Straps are stitched multiple times for stability.
 The straps attach to the body after the fleece stabilizer has been fused, which adds another layer of stability for the stitching on the straps.
 The last step of the pattern is to stitch a box with an "X" at the remaining loose edge of the strap to the facing which is backed with Peltex.
 This is the most important step in making sure the strap is able to support a large, possibly heavy, load.
 It prevents tearing at this major stress point.
 You want to be sure to stitch below the topstitched edge as you do not want extra stress there.
-Notice the strap on the left in the picture below.
+Notice the strap on the left in the picture below with the edge peeking up above it.

 7. The lining sides have reinforced stitching in that you stitch over the seam allowance twice.
 The lining slip pockets are divided with double lines for less tear on the individual sections, also shown in the picture below.